Child and Adolescent Counseling Graduate Programs – MS in Clinical Mental Health Counseling

 • Assessments and treatments for young people affected by trauma, including parental substance abuse, family trauma and physical, mental, emotional and sexual abuse

-All master’s degree students studying child and adolescent counseling are required to complete a practicum and two internships to gain hands-on supervised experience in a clinical setting.
+Before graduating with your master’s in clinical mental health counseling, you are required to complete a practicum and two internships to gain hands-on supervised experience in a clinical setting.

-As a future mental health counselor who specializes in child and adolescent populations, you may work with clients who struggle with homelessness, childhood trauma, bullying, abuse, neglect, substance use disorders or eating disorders.
-Clinical mental health counselors can work in a variety of settings, including the following:
+As a future mental health counselor who specializes in child and adolescent populations, you may work with clients who struggle with issues such as:

 • Hospitals and clinics